setms/book/docs/requirements/digest/specification.md

 Therefore, the best way to specify requirements is still in natural language.
 Structured natural language, like used in the templates above, is often better than free-form text.

-For safety-critical systems, this trade-off may be different and formal methods may be the right tool.
+For safety-critical systems, the trade-off between understandability and rigor may be different and formal methods may be the right tool.

 **Formal methods** rely on a formal model of the system that serves as the specification.
 These methods mathematically analyze the model and may transform it into more detailed representations, sometimes all